flastar-fr/FlaPU2Engine/README.md

 4. [Examples](#examples)

 ## Getting started
-The build tool this project uses is xmake, and it also needs for the unit tests the gtest library (if you are interrested in tests, otherwise you can remove the tests part from the xmake.lua).
+The build tool this project uses is xmake, and it also needs for the unit tests the gtest library (if you are interested in tests, otherwise you can remove the "tests" part from the xmake.lua).
 This project is written using the C++ 17 convention.

 For now the only way to tell to the program which file you want to execute is by modifying the hard coded file name in the main file and making sure the file is in the ressource source folder at compilation.
-To see the result you have to look the values displayed after the program execution which represents the values of the 6 first registers.
+To see the result, you have to look at the values displayed after the program execution, which represent the values of the 6 first registers.

 ## Additionnal information
-With the ISA and some basic knowledge of assembly you should be able to program in my assembly language.
+With the ISA and some basic knowledge of assembly, you should be able to program in my assembly language.
 However, you may need some extra information on some particular things.

-This project uses my own architecture so the first register (r0) is an eternal null register which means that no matter what value you assign to it its value will always be 0.
+This project uses my own architecture, so the first register (r0) is an eternal null register, which means that no matter what value you assign to it, its value will always be 0.
 That also means that you can use this register in instruction calls, and you will be sure that the value of the register will be 0.

-To create a definition you have to use the ``define`` keyword, and you can use this format : ``define <definition name> <definition value>``.
+To create a definition, you have to use the ``define`` keyword, and you can use this format : ``define <definition name> <definition value>``.
 For example : ``define NULL_VALUE 0``

 The labels always start with a dot and are placed before the instruction that you want to jump from.